-The order number for this book is 518-455-313.
-To order additional books, call 1 800 432-6600 in the U.S. and 1 800 255-1242 in Canada.
-For more information on how to order this and other system reference materials, replacement parts, accessories, and other compatible equipment, refer to "Product Ordering Information" in Appendix B of the PARTNER II Communications System Programming and Use guide.
+The order number for this book is 518-455-318.
+To order additional books, call 1 800 432-6600 in the continental U.S. and 1 800 255-1242 in Canada.
+For information about ordering other system reference materials, replacement parts, accessories, and other compatible equipment, see "Product Ordering Information" in Appendix B of the PARTNER II Communications System Programming and Use guide.

-Support Telephone Numbers
+Support Telephone Number